 - Ongoing compliance with Australia’s tough Notifiable Data Breaches (NDB) laws.
 Enacted in 2018, the NDB exacts strict penalties on businesses that expose client data to risk.
 Companies found to be out of compliance risk millions of dollars in fines—enough to wipe out a small company.

-- The shift from on-premises to cloud-based servers opened a world of possibility for other aspects of the business.
+- The shift from on-premises to cloud-based servers opened a world of possibilities for other aspects of the business.
 These include workplace flexibility and remote working.

-- Introducing remote management of the IT infrastructure provided by GCITS.
+- Introducing remote management of the IT infrastructure provided by GCIT.

 “Microsoft 365 opens up so many more possibilities for us.
 We have confidence in its security capabilities, so we don’t have to worry about it.
 We’re free to do what we do best.”